AIAutomationSoftware DevelopmentMachine Learning

 Any LLM call that feeds into a downstream process should return structured output — JSON with a defined schema, not free text.
 Every response is validated against that schema before being passed forward.
 Fields that are required, constrained to specific values, or expected within certain ranges should fail loudly if the model produces something unexpected.

 This single pattern eliminates a large class of hallucination-related failures.
 If the model invents a field name or produces a value outside the expected domain, validation catches it before it touches your data.
+Libraries like Pydantic, Zod, and OpenAI's structured outputs feature make this straightforward to implement.

 2. Confidence Gating and Human-in-the-Loop Thresholds